Tiji Festival in Upper Mustang Lodge Trek 12 Days, 2025 (Shortest possible Tour)

 Tenchi (Tiji) Festival

 The Tenchi festival is annual event indigenous to Lo-Manthang, Upper MUSTANG in Nepal.
 Tenchi commonly pronounced "Tiji" is the abbreviated from of Tempa Chhirim which translates to "Prayer for World peace".
 Tenchi commemorates the victory of Buddha's incarnation.
 Dhorje Sonam over a demon called Ma Tam Ru Ta, who was man eater and who caused storms and droughts to destroy people's houses and livestock.
 The dances performed by the monks of Lomanthang Chhyode Gumba during these three days festival enact the harassment of the Ma Tam Ru Ta, the birth of Dhorje Sonam the demon’s son and attempt by Dhorje Sonam to return the demon to the BUDDHA realm.
 The monks perform a dance called “Tsa Chham” on the first day of the Tenchi and “Nga Chham” on the second day, one monk has to stay in seclusion for three monks during the winter preparing for the role of Dhorje Sonam.
 One the third day, in a ceremony called “Rha chham” this monk in the role of Dhorje Sonam throws the effigy and Tsamppa representation of Ma Tam Ru Ta.
 It is believed that the village is purified of evil spirits at this time.
-The Tenchi festival falls from 16th to 18th days of third month of Tibetan calendar (5th-7th May of 2024).
+The Tenchi festival falls from 16th to 18th days of third month of Tibetan calendar (24th-26th May of 2025).
 It is organized by Chhyode Gumba which is monastery of Sakyapa sect located in Lomanthang, Upper MUSTANG.
 The monasteries abbot is Khempo Tashi Tenjin Rinpochhe and there is close to 35 other from Lomanthang, Nenyol and Chhoser in the monastery.
 Villagers from all over “Lho Tshu Dhyun” (the ancient kingdom of Lo) come to watch the dance and to participate in the accompanying festivities the villager of Lo also contribute firewood and necessary material to under take the festival.

 Swiss Family Trekking and Expedition regularly organizes trek to the Himalayan Kingdom of Mustang targeting TENCHI (TIJI) Festival a three days long ritual known as" The chasing of the Demons", one of the most important festival of the region.
 Over the festive time monks dressed in elaborate costumes and masks perform dances and rituals that are supposed to drive away evil spirits.
 Dressed in their finery, people from all over Mustang gather in Lo Monthang to celebrate the Tenchi Festival.